 Remember the birth of Twitter, over 10 years ago?
 The act of condensing thoughts into 140 characters was limiting, but also liberating.
 I recall staring at the screen, scratching my head for shorter synonyms.
 Trying to shave off a character or two.
 And then it always dawned on me – what I really wanted to say was so simple.
 I didn’t need so many words.
 And the message made more of an impact, because of its simplicity.

 It’s the same when you’re communicating with customers.
-Long sentences breed complexity, and confusion.
+Long sentences breed complexity and confusion.
 Short sentences will resonate more.

 Why we should avoid using long sentences

 A longer sentence is harder to understand than a short one.
 Or, put concisely by Gov UK, “When you write more, people understand less”.
-When presented with a string of words, most people won’t be able to retain the writer’s thought from beginning to end.
+When presented with a string of words, most people won’t be able to retain the writer’s thoughts from beginning to end.
 Especially if they’re unfamiliar with the subject matter.
 And, perhaps, the vocabulary or jargon used.

 Take the example below from a credit card letter: